carlos-sarmiento/facebook.spreadsheet/README.md

 ## Assumptions

-1. Cells can contain an `Operation` (comprised of `Terms`, either references to other cells or explicit values, and operators), a single Reference or a numeric value.
+1. Cells can contain an `Formula` (comprised of `Terms`, either references to other cells or explicit values, and operators), a single Reference or a numeric value.

 1. Negative values always have the `-` with no whitespace between it and the number.